• DEVONPORT FAMILY MEDICINE - NEW PATIENT MEDICAL QUESTIONNAIRE

 • Appointment reminders are sent via SMS as a courtesy

-• If you receive a confirmation for an appointment you do not recall booking, please contact us as soon as possible
+• If you receive a confirmation for an appointment and do not recall booking, please contact us as soon as possible

 • If concerns are not raised before the appointment time, a DNA fee may still apply